NZR RM class (88 seater): Background

 In the early 1950s, NZR was in the process of replacing steam traction with diesel and modernising the railways to cope with vastly increased traffic, the after-effects of wartime stringency, and increasing competition from motor vehicles and aeroplanes.
 As part of this modernisation process, it was decided to upgrade provincial passenger services, which were provided by a combination of steam-hauled passenger trains that operated several times a week, and "mixed" trains that carried both freight and passengers.
 NZR had experimented with several different classes of railcars, but it was not until after the second World War that railcars began to replace provincial passenger services en masse.

 Following the success of the Vulcan railcars introduced in the 1940s, NZR began investigating the replacement of the older Wairarapa class railcars in the mid-1940s with larger diesel-electric railcars.
-A tender for 25 replacement railcars was approved by Cabinet in 1944, but the second World War delayed responses being completed until 1947.
+A tender for 25 replacement railcars was approved by Cabinet in 1944, but World War II delayed the completion of responses until 1947.
 In 1948, NZR decided not to proceed with this tender as the prices received were considered too high.
 In 1949, Cabinet approved a new tender to replace the Wairarapa railcars and other steam-hauled services, which were to have 88 seats and have braking equipment for the centre rail on the Rimutaka Incline.
 A total of 35 railcars were now specified.
-It was decided that engines for the railcars should be mounted underfloor for increased passenger capacity and for a parcels and baggage compartment, with trussed-chassis to support the braking equipment.
+It was decided that engines for the railcars should be mounted underfloor for increased passenger capacity and for a parcel and baggage compartment, with trussed-chassis to support the braking equipment.

 Tenders were received from English Electric and the Drewry Car Company.
 Drewry's tender presented a design for an articulated railcar with seating for 88 passengers, with either Hercules or Fiat 210 hp engines.
 An order was placed with Drewry in the United Kingdom in March 1950 for the railcars with the Fiat engines.
 Drewry had supplied some smaller diesel shunting locomotives (DSA class and DSB class locomotives) to NZR previously.
 Due to the progress of the Rimutaka Tunnel (which opened in November 1955), and the impending closure of the Rimutaka Incline, it was decided by NZR to remove the requirement for centre-rail braking and the trussed-chassis required to hold the braking equipment.